shahinism/python-negar/README.md

 #### Requirements
-The main class for text editing just relies on Python's standard library but the GUI part needs `PyQt6`, `pyperclip`, and `PyICU`.
+The main class for text editing just relies on Python's standard library but the GUI part needs `PyQt6`, `pyperclip`, 'regex', and `PyICU`.

-    $ pip install PyQt6 PyICU pyperclip
+    $ pip install PyQt6 PyICU pyperclipr regex

 Usage
 ======